RADIO FREQUENCY -FAQ

 Radio frequency (RF) is part of the electromagnetic spectrum covering frequency ranges from 3 kHz to 300 MHz.
 RF heating is defined as the dielectric heating of a material using a radio frequency field.
 Unlike conventional thermal processes, where heat is generated by an external source and is transferred gradually to the material moving from surface to center, dielectric processes generate heat directly inside the entire product mass – also known as “volumetric heating.”

 How Does Radio Frequency Work?

 Once a material of homogeneous dielectric property enters the RF field, the ions and polar molecules in the material interact with the RF field, rotating and oscillating rapidly, to match the RF frequency.
 The electromagnetic energy is absorbed by the material and converted into thermal energy due to the rotation and oscillation of the polar molecules.
 As a result, heat is generated throughout the product rapidly and evenly.

 There are two distinct differences.
 Firstly, the wavelength of Radio Frequency waves is more than 10X longer than that of microwaves, enabling deeper penetration in a bed of products such as a bag of Cannabis flowers.
 Secondly, application of Radio Frequency can be more precise and uniform.
 Microwaves are uncontrolled waves and make it difficult to uniformly expose the entire product to its energy.

-Radio Frequency is thermal, non-ionizing irradiation.
+Radio Frequency is thermal, non-ionizing radiation.
 X-Ray, E-Beam, and gamma radiation are all ionizing technologies that use high energy to change the product on the molecular level.
 Use of ionizing technology on Cannabis will disqualify you from organic claims.

 Is Radio Frequency Considered Organic?